Earn Trust with LinkedIn's Mentioned in the News

 And yet, we must try to take the information we have and make the best of it.

-Way back in 2006, I was procrastinating when I should have been writing a white paper for a client of my PR agency, Idea Grove.
-I had read something in the news that was highly critical of Italy's political situation at that time.
+Way back in 2006, I was procrastinating when I should have been writing a bylined article for a client of my PR agency, Idea Grove.
+We work with a lot of international clients seeking to enter the U.S. market.
+I'd read an article in my research that was highly critical of Italy's political situation at that time.
 I thought to myself, "Yeah, but all in all, Italy is probably the greatest country in the history of the world."

 Here are the rules I made for this personal parlor game and the resulting post: